Ravnur-Inc/ams-api-replacement-demo-app/docs/app-migration.md

 ✅ You have a Microsoft account with access to an Azure Tenant where the RMS instance is deployed.

+> [!Note]
+> Consider the following scenarios before starting:
+> 1. **Encrypted Videos (AES or DRM)**: If you have a large number of encrypted videos (AES or DRM) consider using the migration option to generate new keys instead of migrating existing ones.
+AMS API throttling will not allow you to migrate more than 1200 assets per hour if they have content keys.
+Contact us to turn on the key-generation option in the migration configuration for you.
+>
+> 2. **Content Key Policies**: Check if you have a large number of content key policies in your AMS account (e.g., policy per asset).
+This is considered bad practice from AMS's perspective (see [Best Practices and Considerations](https://learn.microsoft.com/en-us/azure/media-services/latest/drm-content-key-policy-concept#best-practices-and-considerations)) and is limited by AMS throttling to 1200 requests per hour.
+There is an option to apply a single policy for all migrated streaming locators of the same encryption scheme.
+Contact us, and we will specify it in the migration configuration before you start.
+>

 ## Get RMS Connection Credentials

 How to get RMS connection credentials you can find [here](how-to-get-credentials.md)